USS Canisteo: North Atlantic operations

-Between 4 June 1947 and 23 October 1948, Canisteo served four tours of duty supporting the U.S. 6th Fleet by carrying oil from Bahrain to the Mediterranean.
+Between 4 June 1947 and 23 October 1948, Canisteo served four tours of duty supporting the United States Sixth Fleet by carrying oil from Bahrain to the Mediterranean.
 The winter and spring of 1948–1949 found Canisteo operating on fueling duty from Norfolk, Virginia, to Caribbean ports; Argentia, Newfoundland; and Grønnedal, Greenland.
 A pattern of alternating exercises in the Caribbean with overhauls and tours of duty in the Mediterranean in the following years was highlighted by her fueling in support of many fleet exercises.

 She played a part in augmenting the growing strength of the North Atlantic Treaty Organization through Operation Mainbrace (26 August-11 October 1952) and in combined operations with Canadian forces (16–20 September 1956).
 The first shipboard test of the Ships Inertial Navigation System (SINS) was conducted aboard Canisteo during a 15-day Mediterranean cruise.
 Active with the Fleet, Canisteo continued to operate out of Norfolk through 1960, participating in fleet and NATO exercises.

 Between 1966 and 1968 Canisteo, along with her sister ships Ashtabula and Caloosahatchee, underwent "jumboization".
 A 400 ft midsection, built entirely new from the keel up, was inserted and welded between her original bow and stern.
 This replaced the old 310 ft midsection and increased the vessel's liquid cargo capacity by over one-third.
 Her new configuration closely resembled that of a more modern type of ship, the replenishment oiler.